Income Tax Notices

 For person to achieve, the rank of an Income Tax officer is one of the most popular and prestigious jobs offered through SSC CGL.
 The department of Income Tax is a central agency responsible for collecting and monitoring Income Tax.
 Tax can be defined as a compulsory contribution imposed on the workers' income and government and business profits.

 The Income Tax Department is headed by the apex body CBDT - Central Board of Direct Taxes.
 The IT Department has many responsibilities, and mostly it takes care of the enforcement of various direct tax laws.
-The most important activity among these laws is the Income Tax Act of 1961 which is responsible for the collection of revenue for the government of India.
+The most important act among these laws is the Income Tax Act of 1961 which is responsible for the collection of revenue for the government of India.

 CA Abhishek Soni